wesleywerner/harness/README.md

 `instance:update(dt)`: Updates the aperture every frame so it can process scroll animations.

-`instance:mousemoved(x, y, dx, dy, istouch)`: Pass mouse moved events to the aperture so that it knows when it has focus, that is: the mouse pointer is over it.
+`aperture:mousemoved(x, y, dx, dy, istouch)`: process mouse movement so that the "touched" property is set to `true` if the cursor is over the aperture.

 `instance:scrollTo(page number)`: Scroll to the given page number.
 The parameter is clamped for your safety.